gasembe/gasembe.github.io/_posts/2024-10-09-using-dlt-in-an-on-prem-data-warehouse.md

 * Use microsoft data migration assistant for oracle tool to migrate the data mart from Oracle to SQL server

 Option 1 was going to take longer to implement, it would involve actual development effort.
 Option 2 seemed viable, but the only problem for me was, it's a new tool I had not used before.
 It meant I needed to learn how to use it, experiment with it before i could use it for the POC, I didnt have that time!.

+How about i write a custom python program to move the data mart from Oracle to MSSQL, I thought.
+As Opened my scratch pad and started solutioning, I discovered what a mountain of a task this was going to be.
+I was going to utilize SQLAlchemy and ORM to reverse engineer the oracle objects for MSSQL.
+Surely I can not be the first person to face such a problem!, I decided to do a web search on pyhon ETL libraries and Viola! bumped into dlthub.